 This medication is also used to treat the symptoms of premenstrual dysphoric disorder (PMDD), such as anxiety, depression, irritability, trouble concentrating, lack of energy, sleep or appetite changes, breast tenderness, joint or muscle pain, headache, and weight gain.

-Drospirenone and ethinyl estradiol may also be used for other purposes not listed in this medication guide.
+Drospirenone and ethinyl estradiol may also be used for purposes not listed in this medication guide.

-What are the possible side effects of drospirenone and ethinyl estradiol (Yasmin)?
+What are the possible side effects of drospirenone and ethinyl estradiol?

 - chest pain or heavy feeling, pain spreading to the arm or shoulder, nausea, sweating, general ill feeling;